-Prevention and Control of Seasonal Influenza with Vaccines
+Prevention and Control of Seasonal Influenza With Vaccines

-The AAFP has adopted the 2013-2014 recommendations(48 page PDF) for the prevention and control of influenza with vaccines, which are consistent with that of ACIP.
-These recommendations are also available on the CDC Web site(www.cdc.gov).
+The AAFP has adopted the 2015-2016 recommendations(www.cdc.gov) for the prevention and control of influenza with vaccines, which are consistent with that of the Advisory Committee on Immunization Practices (ACIP)(www.cdc.gov).

 The AAFP supports annual mandatory influenza immunization for health care personnel (HCP) except for religious or medical reasons (not personal preferences).
 If HCP are not vaccinated, policies to adjust practice activities during flu season are appropriate (e.g. wear masks, refrain from direct patient care).
 (Board Chair approved June, 2011)